Poison Ivy Rash in Children

-- Poison ivy.
-This is a ground or climbing vine with leaves grouped in threes in most of the U.S.
+Poison ivy.
+This is a ground or climbing vine with leaves grouped in 3s in most of the U.S. Another

-- Poison oak.
-This is a ground or climbing vine or shrub with leaves grouped in threes.
-One type
+Poison oak.
+This is a ground or climbing vine or shrub with leaves grouped in 3s.
+One type grows

 grows in very wet areas.

 What are the symptoms of poison ivy rash in a child?

 Your child may have symptoms within hours or days after coming in contact with poison

 Small bumps where the plant oil touched the skin that quickly turn into blisters